penitas98/NotVeryCleanCode/README.md

 Fork or download this repository and please go to [Code Cleaning: A Refactoring Example In 50 Easy Steps](https://www.lagerweij.com/2011/05/28/code-cleaning-a-refactoring-example-in-50-easy-steps) and complete the steps (you can skip step no. 7 as it is not shown in this project).

-**Please make a commit after every level (sufficient, satisfactory, excellent) or with a message which steps were completed.
-It will help checking your solution**
+**Please make a commit after every level (sufficient, satisfactory, excellent) or with a message which steps were completed.**
-**Send me a link to your repository on slack.**
+**Send me a link to your repository on slack, when you complete.**

 * SUFFICIENT: 1-16 (First step is already done with simple test example.)
 * SATISFACTORY: 1-30